Huang Biren: Return to entertainment industry

 In an interview with local magazine i-Weekly in March 2013, Huang revealed that MediaCorp will continue to represent her in terms of artiste management and sourcing for ad hoc jobs which are of a more flexible nature.

-After a six-year hiatus, she was slated to star in the TV station's 2013 mega-blockbuster year end series The Journey: A Voyage alongside Li Nanxing, Jeanette Aw and Elvin Ng.
-Her return to drama was much anticipated by the audience, but she had to turn down the lead role just weeks before filming commenced because a painful 10 cm cyst had grown in her kidney.
-She underwent surgery in April 2013 and required time to recuperate.
+In 2013, After a six-year hiatus, Huang was slated to star in the TV station's 2013 The Journey: A Voyage alongside Li Nanxing, Jeanette Aw and Elvin Ng.
+Weeks before filming commenced, Huang discovered she had a 10 cm cyst in her kidney and underwent surgery to remove it in April 2013.
+Due to the surgery, Huang had to pull out of the series.
 She described her decision to pull out of the series as "regrettable" but she felt her state of health was most important, and filming in Malaysia and Tangshan, China might affect her scheduled medical follow-ups.
-Carole Lin has since taken on the role.
+Carole Lin took over her role.

 On 23 March 2014, Huang mentioned she has since made a full recovery from the surgery and will be making a television comeback in the second half of the year.
 However, she declined to provide details as discussions with the TV station were still ongoing.
-On 31 March 2014, MediaCorp TV Channel 8 announced on its official Facebook page that Biren will be making a comeback with two dramas in the works.
-Huang will star as a supportive wife of a down-and-out man opposite Thomas Ong in the serial Three Wishes which is slated to air in October 2014.
-She will then play the titular character in 2015 drama Tiger Mum, a disciplinarian figure who gels the family together.
+On 31 March 2014, MediaCorp TV Channel 8 announced on its official Facebook page that Huang will be making a comeback with two dramas in the works.
+Huang starred as a supportive wife of a down-and-out man opposite Thomas Ong in the serial Three Wishes which is slated to air in October 2014.

 Audience response to Huang's comeback has been largely favourable, with the viewership of her comeback drama Three Wishes breaking the 1 million mark on its debut episode, a phenomenon rarely seen for local dramas.
 The captivating storyline, coupled with audience strong anticipation towards Huang's return, were cited as contributory factors towards the drama's strong showing.
-The finale episode attracted more than 1.1 million viewers, with ratings peaking at a record-breaking high of 1,134,000 viewers – propelling the drama to clinch Top Rated Drama for Year 2014.
+The finale episode attracted more than 1.1 million viewers, with ratings peaking at a record-breaking high of 1,134,000 viewers – propelling the drama to clinch Top Rated Drama at the 2015 Star Awards.
+Despite the popularity of the drama and the largely favourable audience response her comeback, Huang was not nominated for the Star Awards as she was a contract artiste with Mediacorp and not affiliated with any artiste management agency.

-On 30 December 2014, it was revealed that she will star alongside Zoe Tay, Rui En, Jeanette Aw, Li Nanxing and Qi Yuwu in MediaCorp Channel 8's 2015 year-end mega blockbuster series, The Dream Makers II.
+On 30 December, it was revealed that she will star alongside Zoe Tay, Rui En, Jeanette Aw, Li Nanxing and Qi Yuwu in the drama series, The Dream Makers II.
 The serial would be her first collaboration with Tay in 27 years.

-Both of Huang's 2015 drama serials, Tiger Mum and The Dream Makers ll clinched the Top Rated Drama and Best Drama Serial awards respectively at the Star Awards 2016 ceremony held on 24 April 2016.
+Huang then played the titular character in 2015 drama Tiger Mum, a disciplinarian figure who gels the family together.
+Both of Huang's 2015 drama serials, Tiger Mum and The Dream Makers ll clinched the Top Rated Drama and Best Drama Serial awards respectively at the 2016 Star Awards ceremony held on 24 April 2016.